Ecuador Semester

 Ages 18 – 21

-Our Ecuador Semester is a cross-cultural journey from New England to the diverse and expansive landscape of Ecuador.
-Students arrive to the Kroka farm and village in Marlow, New Hampshire at the beginning of September.
-Through a week of training and preparation a new community circle takes shape.
-Here we meet our instructors, set standards for group cooperation and prepare to embark on our transformational journey to the “Middle of the World.”
+Our Ecuador Semester is a cross-cultural journey from the bountiful, late-summer hills of New England to the diverse and expansive landscape of Ecuador.
+Students arrive to the Kroka farm and campus in Marlow, New Hampshire at the beginning of September.
+Through two weeks of training and preparation, a new circle of community takes shape.
+Here we meet our instructors, create a culture for group cooperation and prepare to embark on our transformational journey to the “Middle of the World.”

-On week 2, we will depart for the Andean highlands and quickly find ourselves immersed in the daily life of Finca Palugo: a 3rd-generation village and farm in the inter-Andean valley outside of Quito.
-With Finca Palugo as our base, we begin a three-month journey – North, East, West, South – from the Andes to the Amazon.
-We will observe and experience cultural lifeways as diverse as Ecuador’s climates: from the peaks of the glacier-capped Andes mountains, rising 20,000 feet above us, to the highlands communities of San Clemente and Zuleta, to the cloud forests and jungle of the Amazon basin.
+Once we arrive in the Andean highlands we will immerse ourselves in the daily life of Finca Palugo: a 3rd-generation community farm in the inter-Andean valley outside of Quito.
+With Finca Palugo as our new home, we begin our three-month cross-cultural journey, turning to the four directions- North, East, West, South – from the Andes to the Amazon.
+We will observe and experience cultural lifeways as diverse as Ecuador’s climates: from the peaks of the glacier-capped Andes mountains, rising 20,000 feet above us, to the indigenous highland communities of San Clemente and Zuleta, to the cloud forests and jungle of the Amazon basin.
 We will experience deep cultural immersion through extended village home-stays, study Spanish language, and learn the traditional ecological knowledge of the Ecuadorian landscape.

 Expeditions by foot, mountain bike, and river raft take us to remote and beautiful places where the rigor of expedition life moves us closer to our best and truest selves and roots us wholly in our community.
 The semester culminates in a glacier climb on a high, Andean peak.
-Finally, we return to New England for our final week and to conclude the semester.
+Finally, we return to New England for our final few days to conclude the semester.

 There is no place in the world quite like Ecuador.
 Based on a 3rd-generation organic farm in the Andean highlands, we are joined by our Ecuadorian teachers and immersed in a new climate and way of life.